Dabangg (film series): Dabangg 2 (2012 film)

-Dabangg 2 (2012 film)

 After the success of Dabangg Arbaaz and Salman reunited once again for sequel.
 The second installment in this series, the plot focused on Chulbul Pandey, a wayward policeman, who kills the brother of a crooked politician.
 In retribution, the politician sends his henchmen to attack Chulbul's wife which leaves Chulbul infuriated.
 Dabangg 2 was released in 3500 screens in India and 450 screens overseas on 21 December 2012.
 It had the highest screen count for any film in India and worldwide, surpassing that of Ek Tha Tiger.
 It received mixed reviews from critics.
 Taran Adarsh of Bollywood Hungama gave the film 4 out of 5 stars and said "Dabangg 2 has Salman Khan, Salman Khan and Salman Khan plus entertainment, entertainment and entertainment in large doses".
 The film was declared a blockbuster by Box Office India after its first week.
 Dabangg 2 grossed around $11.75 million in its total lifetime.